jchip/nix-clap/README.md

 - `-` options can be compounded, like `-xazvf`.
   - Last char can have args, like `-xazvf=hello` or `-xazvf hello`.
   - Other chars are treated as `boolean` options automatically.
-- Variadic array args can be terminated with `--`.
+- Variadic array args are terminated by any other options such as `-x` or `--xyz`, or explicitly with `-.` or `--.`
-  - ie: `cmd1 arg1 arg2 --some-array abc def ghi -- cmd2 arg1 arg2`.
+  - ie: `cmd1 arg1 arg2 --some-array abc def ghi -. cmd2 arg1 arg2`.
 - Allow arbitrary unknown options but with arguments specified through `=` only.
   - Since it's ambiguous whether to take a non-option arg following an unknown option as an argument or a command.
 - Counting number of option occurrences.